RM 1,318 Find Cheap Flights from Southeast Asia to Norway

 • How many cities have direct flights to Norway?

-From Southeast Asia, there are direct flights to Norway from one city.
-This city is Bangkok and there are 11 direct flights each week.
+From Southeast Asia, there are direct flights to Norway from 2 cities.
+The city with the most direct flights is Bangkok, with 15 direct flights each week.

 • How many direct flights to Norway are there each day?

-There are around 2 direct flights from within Southeast Asia to Norway every day.
-All flights depart at night.
+There are around 3 direct flights from within Southeast Asia to Norway every day.
+Most flights (69%) depart at night.

 • How many direct flights to Norway are there each week?